symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Environment requirements
 ************************

-* **OS**: Linux or Mac
-* Internet connectivity
+The setup scripts are automated using docker.
+To run a test net node, you will need to have installed the following docker tools:

-* `docker`_ 19.03 installed
+* `docker`_
-* `docker-compose`_ 1.22 installed
+* `docker-compose`_

 ************
 Installation
 ************

-A catapult node can be composed of a different set of components depending on your needs.
+A node can be composed of a different set of components depending on your needs.
 Catapult test net nodes are currently distributed in two forms:

 * **Peer assembly**: The peer assembly verifies or discards the transactions, runs the consensus algorithm, creates new blocks, and propagates the changes through the network.